PaddlePaddle/docs/doc/fluid/user_guides/howto/training/train_on_baidu_cloud_en.rst

   pip install fabric

-Suppose we created two GPU servers, ip are :code:`172.16.0.5, 172.16.0.6`, and then on the first server, first create the training program file :code:`dist_train_demo.py`, from `here <https://raw.githubusercontent.com/PaddlePaddle/FluidDoc/develop/doc/fluid/user_guides/howto/training/src/dist_train_demo.py>`_ to download the code.
-Then write the :code:`fabfile.py` script to control the parameter server and trainer that start the training task on different servers:
+Suppose we have created two GPU servers, ips of them are :code:`172.16.0.5, 172.16.0.6` .
+On the first server, create the training program file :code:`dist_train_demo.py`, from `here <https://raw.githubusercontent.com/PaddlePaddle/FluidDoc/develop/doc/fluid/user_guides/howto/training/src/dist_train_demo.py>`_ to download the code.
+Then write the :code:`fabfile.py` script to control the parameter servers and trainers that start the training task on different servers:

 .. code-block:: python